geopandas/geopandas/doc/source/projections.rst

 CRS are important because the geometric shapes in a GeoSeries or GeoDataFrame object are simply a collection of coordinates in an arbitrary space.
 A CRS tells Python how those coordinates related to places on the Earth.

 CRS are referred to using codes called `proj4 strings <https://en.wikipedia.org/wiki/PROJ.4>`_.
-You can find the codes for most commonly used projections from `www.spatialreference.org <http://spatialreference.org/>`_ or `remotesensing.org <http://www.remotesensing.org/geotiff/proj_list/>`_.
+You can find the codes for most commonly used projections from `www.spatialreference.org <http://spatialreference.org/>`_.

 The same CRS can often be referred to in many ways.
 For example, one of the most commonly used CRS is the WGS84 latitude-longitude projection.
 One `proj4` representation of this projection is: ``"+proj=longlat +ellps=WGS84 +datum=WGS84 +no_defs"``.
 But common projections can also be referred to by `EPSG` codes, so this same projection can also called using the `proj4` string ``"+init=epsg:4326"``.